BrooklynGamery/gdocexpo/index-content.markdown

 * [Call for Volunteers ](http://bit.ly/gdoc18volunteer) -->
 ----

-## Watch Live!
+## Watch the talks!

-The 2018 Game Devs of Color Expo is is happening now!
-If you aren't able to join us in person join the live stream and experience all the <a href="https://www.youtube.com/watch?v=vLaBsMsWSdQ"> talks online</a>!
+Thank you for helping make the 2018 Game Devs of Color Expo a resounding success.
+If you weren't able to join in person you can experience all the <a href="https://www.youtube.com/watch?v=vLaBsMsWSdQ"> talks online</a>!

 ----